 The Patent Cooperation Treaty creates a single procedural track that sits between an applicant’s first filing and the patent granted in each country where protection is finally sought.
 There is no “international patent” at the end of it; the PCT does not grant a patent.
 What it does is consolidate the early steps, so that the country-by-country filing decision can be deferred for 18 or 19 months beyond the 12-month Paris Convention priority window.
 The applicant gets one international search, one international publication, and one optional preliminary examination, and uses that consolidated record to decide which national markets justify separate national prosecution.

 The lifecycle has two phases.
 The international phase begins when an applicant files an international application with a Receiving Office.
-Under PCT Article 11(3), an international application that has been accorded an international filing date has the effect of a regular national application in each designated state as of that date.
-An International Searching Authority then conducts a prior-art search and issues an International Search Report (ISR) under PCT Article 18 and a written opinion on patentability under PCT Rule 43bis.1.
-The application is published by WIPO at 18 months from the priority date under PCT Article 21(2)(a).
-Once the ISR is transmitted, the applicant has two months from the date of transmittal, or 16 months from the priority date (whichever expires later) to file claim amendments with the International Bureau under PCT Article 19, per PCT Rule 46.1.
+From the international filing date, the application has the effect of a regular national application in each designated state.
+An International Searching Authority conducts a prior-art search, issues an International Search Report (ISR), and gives a written opinion on patentability.
+WIPO publishes the application at 18 months from the priority date.
+Once the ISR is transmitted, the applicant has two months (or until 16 months from priority, whichever is later) to amend the claims with the International Bureau under PCT Article 19.

-A Demand for international preliminary examination may be filed under PCT Article 31.
-The deadline is set by PCT Rule 54bis.1: whichever is later of three months from ISR transmittal or 22 months from the priority date.
-A Demand triggers a further round of substantive examination by an International Preliminary Examining Authority and a further opportunity to amend the description, claims, and drawings under PCT Article 34.
+A Demand for international preliminary examination may be filed by the later of three months from ISR transmittal or 22 months from the priority date.
+A Demand triggers a further round of substantive examination by an International Preliminary Examining Authority and a further opportunity to amend the description, claims, and drawings.
 The IPER (International Preliminary Examination Report) issued by the IPEA travels with the application into the national phase.

 There are two routes into the national phase.
-If no Chapter II Demand is filed, the applicant enters national phase under PCT Article 22 in every designated state.
-If a Demand is filed and elections are made, entry is governed by PCT Article 39 in every elected state.
-India’s national-phase deadline is 31 months from the priority date under both routes.
-Rule 20(4)(i) of the Patents Rules 2003 fixes the deadline by reference to the priority date for any application under Section 7(1A); PCT Article 22(3) and PCT Article 39(1)(b) parallel each other in authorising national law to set time limits later than the 30-month treaty defaults, which India’s 31-month rule does.
-The operational difference between the two routes is what the applicant carries into national phase: ISR and written opinion under Article 22, or ISR and IPER under Article 39.
+If no Chapter II Demand is filed, the applicant enters national phase in every designated state.
+If a Demand is filed and elections are made, entry proceeds in every elected state.
+India’s national-phase deadline is 31 months from the priority date under both routes, fixed by Rule 20(4)(i) of the Patents Rules 2003.
+The operational difference between the two routes is what the applicant carries into national phase: ISR and written opinion on the first route, ISR and IPER on the second.
 The deadline arithmetic is identical for India.
-For the international-vs-national-phase distinction in jurisdiction-neutral terms, see our explainer on the international and national phases.
+Our explainer on the international and national phases covers the jurisdiction-neutral mechanics of how the two phases work.

 The PCT operates alongside several regional patent systems, including the European Patent Convention, the African Regional Intellectual Property Organization (ARIPO) Harare Protocol, the Eurasian Patent Convention, and the African Intellectual Property Organization (OAPI) Bangui Agreement.
 A PCT international application may designate a regional patent system rather than (or in addition to) individual national designations.
 India is not party to any regional patent system, so designating India in a PCT request is always a national designation processed by the IPO.

 The national phase begins when the applicant enters each desired country, supplies the prescribed national fee, files any required translation, and submits the country’s prescribed national-phase forms.
 From this point onward, examination, prosecution, grant, and post-grant procedures are governed by national law.
-In India, that means the Patents Act 1970, the Patents Rules 2003, and the prosecution practice followed by the Indian Patent Office.
 Substantive examination begins only when a Request for Examination has been filed and the Controller refers the application to an examiner.
-For the broader context of how Indian patent law treats applications generally, see our overview of patent law in India.
+For the broader context of how Indian law treats patent applications generally, our overview of patent law in India is the starting reference.

 India’s five roles in the PCT